Cognigy/Documentation/docs/en/docs/voicegateway/webapp/recent-calls.md

 Additionally, Voice Gateway provides PCAP files which can be downloaded in the detailed information overview.

-For inbound calls, you can analyze the captured media stream to diagnose and troubleshoot voice quality issues by clicking **Tracing** tab and viewing the [report](#tracing-fields).
+For inbound calls, you can analyze the captured media stream to diagnose and troubleshoot voice quality issues by clicking the **Tracing** tab and viewing the report.
+This feature provides valuable insights into the duration of different actions during the call, such as speech recognition and connections.
+By reviewing the report, you can identify any delays or issues that occurred during these actions, helping you pinpoint potential areas of improvement in terms of performance and efficiency.

 <img class="image-center"  src="{{config.site_url}}voicegateway/images/VG-webapp-recent-calls.png"  width="100%" />

-## Detail fields
+## PCAP fields

 | Settings             | Description                                                                                                                             |
 |----------------------|-----------------------------------------------------------------------------------------------------------------------------------------|